Here's what was said in fiery Women's March speeches

 From Boston to New York, from Chicago to Los Angeles, throngs poured out into streets, parks and squares.
 Many were clad in pink hats and waved protest signs.
 They raised their voices for women's rights, immigration and other civil rights.

-And they cheered on speakers who delivered a sometimes impassioned rallying cry for the preservation of rights they said could be eroded under Donald Trump's presidency.
+And they cheered on speakers who delivered impassioned -- and in at least one instance, profanity-laced -- rallying cries for the preservation of rights they said could be eroded under Donald Trump's presidency.

 Here are snippets of what some speakers had to say: